-Fifteen exceptional Haverford College students from either underrepresented, first in their family to attend college, or under-resourced backgrounds will receive a unique opportunity to explore intellectual life, pursue research projects and develop intensive one-on-one relationships with faculty mentors within a supportive community of scholars.
+Through this program, fifteen exceptional Haverford College students each year are offered a unique opportunity to explore intellectual life, pursue research projects, and develop intensive one-on-one relationships with faculty mentors within a supportive community of scholars.

-The Chesick Scholars program begins with participation in an intensive pre-freshman interdisciplinary summer residential program that offers credit-bearing college courses designed to hone the skills and cultivate strategies necessary to flourish in Haverford’s rigorous college environment.
+The Chesick Scholars Program begins during the summer before a student's first year at Haverford with participation in a residential program called the Chesick Summer Institute.
+The Summer Institute offers credit-bearing college courses that are designed to hone the skills and cultivate strategies necessary to flourish in Haverford’s rigorous college environment.

 Students selected to be Chesick Scholars can have interests in any of the three divisions of the College: social science, humanities, or natural science.